amplitude/Amplitude-JavaScript/src/notes.md

 - Use Amplitude Instrumentation Explorer to help development
   - "Instrumentation" involves matters related to logging user actions (i.e. events)

-# Concerns
-- Keep in mind backwards compatibility
-- Keep SDK build size as small as possible
-- Should support as many browsers as possible

 # Architecture
 - `index.js` is the main entrypoint of SDK
 - Stubbed methods are used when client imports via `<script>` snippet